Are we really talking about snakes? Yes, we are because in the garden or yard ecosystems, they are inevitable.

 Aside from its bright yellow and white flowers that are beautiful in the garden, this plant has long been established as one of the most potent pest and snake repellants.

 It has very sturdy roots that could really grow deep and they are quite aggressive, emitting strong odors reaching down to the burrow holes of snakes.
+You can easily plant marigold seeds in cups and grow these gorgeous flowers in your garden.

 The downside however, is that, it can provide a good niche for rodents and other snake’s prey but let us save that for another talk.